Chapter 3. Upgrading to Red Hat Ansible Automation Platform 2.5

 • Verify that you have a valid subscription before upgrading from a previous version of Ansible Automation Platform.
 Existing subscriptions are carried over during the upgrade process.

-• Ensure you have a backup of an Ansible Automation Platform 2.4 environment before upgrading in case any issues occur.
-See Backup and restore and Backup and recovery for operator environments for the specific topology of the environment.
+• Back up your Ansible Automation Platform 2.4 environment before upgrading in case any issues occur.
+See Back up the platform using automation installer and Backup and recovery for operator environments for the specific topology of the environment.

 • Ensure you capture your inventory or instance group details before upgrading.